gtalarico/flask-vuejs-template/README.md

 #### Flask Api Structure (Api App)

 The second blueprint is served by the Api App Blueprint.
-This bluprint is setup using Flask Restul, but that cab be discarded for those that prefer to use standard function view and routes.
+This blueprint is setup using Flask-RESTful, but that can be discarded for those that prefer to use standard function view and routes.

 ## Installation